vince-from-nice/osmaxil/README.md

 * Number of updatable elements
 * Number of updated elements

-It also displays these statistics by matching score ranges.
+It also displays all these statistics by matching score ranges.

 ## How to contribute ##